ipapamagic/IPaBLEKit/README.md

 ## License

-IPaBluetoothKit is available under the MIT license.
+IPaBLEKit is available under the MIT license.
 See the LICENSE file for more info.